almamigratoria-netizen/panicle/libs/Leaflet.OpenMeteo/README.md

 ```

 ## Installation
 Just include the JS in your HTML.
-The CSS is built in.
+The CSS is in the javascript file.
+The method used to inject the CSS might (or might not) work on non-evergreen browsers.
 ```html
     <script src="Leaflet.OpenMeteo.min.js"></script>
 ```